KidPudel/android-starter-kit/design-patterns/dagger.md

             // create an instance of MyViewModel
             // it will inject repository, and api val myViewModel = hiltViewModel<MyViewModel>()

+            // or just
+            val myViewModel: MyViewModel by viewModels()
       }
 }
 ```